The

 something to deal with at a later date.

-We were expecting to see a disaster inside the dome, but were surprised to find that everything was still in place.
-One monitor fell to the floor, but was undamaged.
+to find that everything was still in place.
+One monitor fell to the

 But not all was as it seemed.